On a Saturday morning nearly 50 years ago, I read Green Eggs and Ham at the Monticello library, then located on South Main Street.

-The Monticello library officially opened for business Monday at its new location on the property where Drew Memorial Hospital was once located.
+The Monticello library has officially opened for business at its new location on the property where Drew Memorial Hospital was once located.

 Drew County took the idea of literacy seriously just over three years ago when, during a recession, it clenched its collective teeth and approved a half-cent countywide sales tax increase to finance a $5 million bond issue to fund the construction of a new library.
 The measure passed by a nearly 2-1 margin with 60 percent of the voters supporting the tax hike.